 The burner can produce flames at 8530 BTUs (2500W), making it powerful enough to bring a full liter of water to boil in under five minutes, so it will let you cook food, brew coffee, and heat water without taking forever.
 It sits recessed inside the side walls, too, allowing the walls to serve as windscreens keeping breezes and gusts of air from putting out the fire while you’re cooking.
 Just like other backpacking stoves, the whole thing is designed to mount onto fuel canisters, allowing you to use the fuel container as a base for propping the stove upright on various types of outdoor surfaces.

 The Primus Firestick has a matchstick-style piezo igniter, so you can quickly light it up using just one hand (no lighter needed), while a control valve makes it easy to adjust the flame with precision, allowing you to set it to full blast when boiling water and lower it significantly to simmer a sauce you’re making for dinner.
 It comes in two models: a standard one cut in stainless steel and an ultralight variant made from titanium.

 According to the outfit, the flame on the burner is very focused, making this ideal for using smaller cookware, which is what most backpackers will likely carry.
 They also recommend using it with the outfit’s camping-specific PrimeTech pots, which use heat exchangers to spread heat evenly across the entire bottom of the cookware, in case you want to use a larger cooking vessel (they have 1.3-liter and 2.3-liter variants).

-The Primus Firestick is available now, priced at $89.95.
+The Primus Firestick is available now.